2007 Kentucky elections

 The 2007 Kentucky elections for the statewide offices of governor, lieutenant governor, attorney general, auditor of public accounts, commissioner of agriculture, secretary of state, and state treasurer were held on November 6, 2007.
 All incumbents were reelected with the exception of incumbent governor Ernie Fletcher, who was defeated in his reelection bid for governor by former Lieutenant Governor Steve Beshear.
 In addition, Democrats held the open Attorney General and State Treasurer posts.

 This election was historically significant in that it marked the first time since 1915 that a Republican had won statewide office in an election won by a Democratic gubernatorial candidate.
 Incumbent Republicans Trey Grayson and Richie Farmer won reelection as Secretary of State and Commissioner of Agriculture respectively.

-Races

 Governor and lieutenant governor

 Incumbent Republican Ernie Fletcher and his running mate, Robbie Rudolph, faced off against the Democratic slate of former Lt.
 Governor Steve Beshear and State Senator Dan Mongiardo.

+Secretary of State

+Incumbent Republican Trey Grayson was elected in 2003 with 52.5% of the vote.
+He was challenged by the former Mayor of Pineville, Democrat Bruce Hendrickson.
+Grayson held a narrow 45–39 lead over Hendrickson in a Research 2000 poll conducted in October.